-The main difference is the fact that the MPC7447A can support 36-bit physical addressing by enabling HID0[XAEN], thus allowing the increased 64 Gbyte memory space.
-The extended block size of greater than 256 Mbyte is enabled by asserting HID0[XBSEN] and HID0[HIGH\BAT\EN], and using the extra XBL field in the upper BAT registers to select larger blocks up to 4Gbyte.
-The increased area of memory that can be mapped per BAT means that the programmer does not have to use multiple BATs to map multiple sequential 256 Mbyte blocks on the MPC7447A.
+The other significant difference is that the MPC7447A can support 36 bit physical addressing by enabling HID0[XAEN], thus allowing the increased 64GB memory space.
+The extended block size of greater than 256MB is enabled by asserting HID0[XBSEN], HID0[HIGH_BAT_EN], and using the extra XBL field in the upper BAT registers to select larger blocks up to 4GB.
+The increased area of memory that can be mapped per BAT means that the programmer does not have to use multiple BATs to map multiple sequential 256MB blocks on the MPC7447A.

-The other added feature on the MPC7447A is software support for page table searching to offer a custom page table entry and searching operation if required.
+An added feature on the MPC7447A is software support for page table searching to offer a custom page table entry and searching operation, if required.